-Students interested in seeking a degree offered by the College of Education are encouraged to see an academic advisor to discuss their interests.
+Students interested in seeking a degree offered by the College of Education and Human Development are encouraged to see an academic advisor to discuss their interests.
 After consultation with the student, the academic advisor will prepare a degree plan and assign a faculty advisor who will mentor the student regarding academic and career interests.
 Once reviewed by the faculty advisor and the certification officer, the degree plan will be labeled “official” by the academic advisor.
 The degree plan will follow the student through to graduation.
 Students are encouraged to visit their academic and faculty advisors once a semester to audit their progress and ensure they are following their designated plan.
 Students may change official degree plans by seeing an academic advisor and repeating the process.

 Requirements for Programs Leading to Teacher Certification

 Admission to and Retention in the Teacher Education Program (Field Based Program)

 Students following a degree plan leading to teacher certification must be admitted to the Teacher Education Program at Texas A&M University-Corpus Christi PRIOR to enrolling in any 4000 level EDUC courses.
 Applications for admission to the teacher education program may be obtained online at COEHD website.

 The student expecting to enter a program leading to teacher certification should apply for admission to the Teacher Education Program and the pre-service block experience as part of the course responsibilities for EDUC 3311 .
 This application may be accessed from COEHD Student Services and online at the COEHD website at http://education.tamucc.edu/.